 So, for this case, all eigenvalues share the same imaginary part, $\gamma$, while increasing $\kappa$ lifts the real parts and splits the symmetric and antisymmetric sets.
-The lasing growth rate is determined by $\text{Im} \lambda = i \gamma$, where all modes are amplified equally in this simple model.
-Thus, mode selection must arise from the radial SL quantization.
+The lasing growth rate is determined by $\text{Im} \lambda = i \gamma$, where all modes are amplified equally.
+Thus, the mode selection must arise from the radial SL quantization.

-For the fully symmetric anti-PT diagonal pattern $(i\gamma, 0 , - i \gamma)$ and uniform $\kappa$, the characteristic cubic must be solved.
+For the fully symmetric anti-$\mathcal{PT}$ diagonal pattern $(i\gamma, 0 , - i \gamma)$ and uniform $\kappa$, the characteristic cubic must be solved.
 In this case, the eigenvalues are generally distinct complex numbers, and there is no triple root for nonzero $\kappa$ under fully symmetric conditions.
-Therefore, one finds one approximately symmetric mode and two complex modes whose imaginary parts determine which mode crosses the lasing threshold first.
+Therefore, one finds an approximately symmetric mode and two complex modes whose imaginary parts determine which mode crosses the lasing threshold first.

 From this model, we can also deduce that an EP3 is not generically reachable with strictly uniform $\kappa_{ij} = \kappa$ and the diagonal pattern $(i\gamma, 0, -i\gamma)$.
 Since an EP3 requires satisfying multiple algebraic constraints, it typically demands adjusting at least two independent parameters.
 Therefore, to realize an EP3 in a ternary non-Hermitian system, one must carefully tune asymmetries in the couplings and/or the diagonal terms.
-This result is consistent with the literature, which shows that achieving EP3 requires more precise engineering than EP2.
+This result is consistent with the literature, which confirms that achieving EP3 requires more precise engineering than EP2.